-Trump-Putin 'chemistry' steals the show in Hamburg
+Trump-Putin 'chemistry' fizzles in Hamburg

 The “chemistry” between America’s Donald Trump and Russia’s Vladimir Putin, as well as violent street protests, stole the headlines of a G20 summit designed to forge agreement on global warming and free trade.

-Trump spoke with Putin for two hours and 15 minutes, instead of 30 minutes as planned, on Russia’s meddling in the US election and on Syria.
+Trump spoke with Putin for two hours and 15 minutes, instead of 30 minutes as planned, on Russia’s meddling in the US election, Ukraine, and Syria.

 US secretary of state Rex Tillerson told press afterward they agreed to set up a “working group” of diplomats to “secure a commitment that the Russian government has no intention of and will not interfere in our affairs in the future, nor the affairs of others”.